Make learning the ABC’s fun this fall with these free printable Apple Alphabet Play Dough Mats!

 These themed play dough mats are not only fun but educational too.
 But, how does this activity help your kids develop their pre-reading skills?

-As as your kids squeeze, roll, and squish the play dough, they will also develop their fine motor skills and hand muscle strength.
+As your kids squeeze, roll, and squish the play dough, they will also develop their fine motor skills and hand muscle strength.
 These skills are important for both pre-writers and pre-readers!

-3 Sets of Apple Alphabet Play Dough Mats
+- 3 Sets of Apple Alphabet Play Dough Mats

 - Lowercase Letter Apple Play Dough Mats